 Mali 2016 – the sun breaks brightly through the dusty air.
-The mood seems calm, cautious, expectant.
+The mood is calm, cautious, expectant.
 The country has been divided since 2012.
 In the north, Tuareg rebels, together with groups close to al-Qaida, have declared an independent state called Azawad.
-The UN mission MINUSMA has been trying to stabilise the situation since 2013.
-Many of them spend their free weekends at the Sleeping Camel, a popular bar in Bamako.
+The UN mission MINUSMA entered Mali in 2013.
+Many of the soldiers spend their free weekends at the Sleeping Camel, a popular bar in Bamako.
 The noise level rises with every beer.
-Again and again, young men move away from the group to Skype with their girlfriends.
-Radical Islamic splinter groups are popping up all over the country, attacks are expected with increasing frequency.
+Again and again, young men move away from the group to Skype with their girlfriends and family.
+Radical Islamist splinter groups are popping up all over the country, attacks are expected with increasing frequency.
 No one dares to make predictions for the coming year.
-Against this background, we are trying to implement a collaborative project with the village of Fangasso, north-east of Bamako.
+Against this backdrop, we are trying to implement a collaborative project with the village of Fangasso, 1,5 days of driving north-east of Bamako.
 Together with the village committee and the local school, we are planning the construction of a school canteen where children from the surrounding area will be provided with food free of charge during the school year.